muhammadrendyatsary/TIS-E-Portfolio/README.md

 ---

-### 5. Network Infrastructure
+### 7. Network Infrastructure
 **What I gained:**
-I learned the differences between LAN and WAN connections and how network infrastructure supports device communication.
+I learned the differences between LAN and WAN connections and how network infrastructure supports communication between devices.

 **Improvement:**
 More real-world examples would help strengthen understanding.

 ---

-### 6. Database Project
+### 8. Database Project
 **What I gained:**
-I learned basic database design concepts such as ERD, table relationships, and normalization.
+I learned basic database design concepts such as ERD creation, table relationships, and normalization.

 **Improvement:**
 Using real datasets would make the learning experience more practical.